Shelby Cooke said it best when he described what the Civil War meant to American History:

 The Battle of Shiloh takes place and results in the Union victory.
-The Union continued their march through the western portion of the south.
-At the time Shiloh was the bloodiest battle of the Civil War
+The Union continued its march through the western portion of the south.
+At the time, Shiloh was the bloodiest battle of the Civil War

 Abraham Lincoln signs a bill that prohibits slavery in the District of Columbia

 New Orleans falls to the Union.
 This was a crippling blow to the Confederacy and any possibility of foreign intervention.

 The Peninsula Campaign in Richmond, Virginia, results in 36,000 casualties and a Confederate victory.
 George McClellan withdraws from the Peninsula.